sapiensvisionem/My-Visualization-Principles/README.md

 1. Color choice
    - CVD friendly
    - color schemes: sequential, divergent, categorical, highlight, alert
+   - total vs partial: sequential color
+   - don't make colors too transparent or thin such that people cannot notice it

 2. Font
    - Style: Serif and Sanserif combination (title and subtitle)
+   - Sanserif is in general better and more friendly than Serif because the latter looks too formal
    - Bold/Underline/Italic - don't use in combination.
    - All caps or not? almost always no.
    - Use of subtitle and caption

+3. Grid
+   - don't make gridlines too thick or have strong color

+4. Title/Subtitle/Caption/Figure
+   - caption: mention data source whenever possible

 3. Numbers
   - Percentages vs Absolute